 If you’ve alerted your neighbour to the problem and they haven't taken action, you can phone Council’s Environment Unit on 9777 1000 for help.
 Council will inspect the weed and discuss the best method for control or removal with the resident.
-Council may write to them advising them of their obligations under the Noxious Weeds Act.
+Council may write to them advising them of their obligations under the Biosecurity Act 2015 (Noxious Weeds Act 1993 repealed).

 As a last resort, Council may issue a notice to control or remove a weed.
-The Noxious Weeds Act 1993 gives Council the authority to issue penalties to land holders who don’t make the appropriate efforts to control noxious weeds.
+The Biosecurity Act 2015 gives Council the authority to issue penalties to land holders who don’t make the appropriate efforts to control noxious weeds.

 Council will not act as a dispute resolution service.
 This service is available from the Community Justice Centres.